How to Start an Axe-Throwing Business Using These Resources

-A Collection of Resources Related to Starting Axe-Throwing Business
+A Collection of Resources Related to Starting an Axe-Throwing Business

-The first is an axe-throwing bar is believed to have opened in Toronto, Canada, back in 2011.
+The first axe-throwing bar is believed to have opened in Toronto, Canada, back in 2011.

 In addition to axe-throwing themed bars, there are also axe-throwing establishments for competitions.